DavideDelVecchio/azure-m2c-wgm/docs/16_execute_migration.md

 ## Execute ADF Pipelines

 The last steps of the migration process are to execute each ADF Pipeline.

 This can be done either in the Azure Portal and ADF UI, or from a command-line to execute the generated scripts.

+**The purpose of these ADF Pipelines are to copy the transformed mongoexport files to the containers in your CosmosDB database.**

 For example, the reference application produces these scripts.